GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-07 02:59:43 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-07 03:08:46 IST

 Current Weather in Coimbatore:
-Temperature: 25.19 °C
+Temperature: 26.88 °C
-Condition: scattered clouds
+Condition: haze